AdamClarkStandke/Transfer-Learining/README.md

 https://pytorch.org/tutorials/beginner/transfer_learning_tutorial.html

 # Celebrity Classifier
-Instead of using the default data set used in the tutorial I decided to make an image classifier that would determing whether the image was either jennifer lopez or kim kardashian or just a  random celebrity.
+Instead of using the default data set used in the tutorial I decided to make an image classifier that would determine whether the image was either jennifer lopez or kim kardashian or just a  random celebrity.